History of coronavirus: Discovery of mouse coronaviruses

-In 1949, Francis Sargent Cheevers, Joan B. Daniels, Alwin M. Pappenheimer and Orville T. Bailey investigated the case of brain disease (murine encephalitis) at the Department of Bacteriology and Immunology of Harvard Medical School in Boston.
+In 1949, Francis Sargent Cheever, Joan B. Daniels, Alwin Max Pappenheimer Jr., and Orville T. Bailey investigated the case of brain disease (murine encephalitis) at the Department of Bacteriology and Immunology of Harvard Medical School in Boston.
 Two laboratory mice (Schwenktker strains) of 17 and 18 days old had flaccid paralysis and died.
 It was generally believed that the mice had murine encephalitis.
 By then it was known that murine encephalitis was caused by a picornavirus, called Theiler's virus, which was discovered by Max Theiler at the Rockefeller Foundation in New York in 1937.
 However, the Harvard scientists found that the two mice had unusual symptoms other than brain damage (demyelination).
 The mice had no visible illness or diarrhoea, which usually are associated with murine encephalitis.
 In addition, the causative virus was isolated from different organs including liver, spleen, lungs, and kidneys.
 This indicated that brain was not the primary target organ.
 Liver was particularly affected with severe tissue damage (necrosis), indicating hepatitis.
 The new virus was named JHM, after the initials of John Howard Mueller, a pioneer microbiologist at Harvard.

 In the autumn of 1950 there was a sudden outbreak of fatal hepatitis among laboratory mice (Parkes or P strains) at the National Institute for Medical Research, Mill Hill, London.
 Alan Watson Gledhill and Christopher Howard Andrewes isolated the causative virus, which experimentally was highly infectious to healthy mice.
 They named the virus as "mouse hepatitis virus (MHV)."
 Gledhill called the experiments on the highly infectious nature of the virus as a "bizarre discovery".

 In 1959, John A. Morris at the National Institutes of Health, Bethesda, discovered a new mouse virus, which he named H747, from samples in Japan.
 When he compared the virus with JHM and MHV using serological tests, he found that they were both antigenically related, for which he created a common name "hepatoencephalitis group of murine viruses."
 In 1961, Robert A. Manaker and his team at the National Cancer Institute, Bethesda, reported the discovery of a new virus (designated as MHV-A59) from murine leukemia virus-infected mice, remarking that it was a member of the hepatoencephalitis group.
 The virus primary cause fatal hepatitis and encephalitis.
 Pneumonia-causing rat coronavirus (RCV) discovered in 1970, and sialodacryoadenitis virus (SDAV), which infects nasal cavities, lungs, salivary glands and the Harderian gland in rats, discovered in 1972 were found to be the same kind of hepatoencephalitis viruses.